Amanda Dos Santos

 International Finance, Macroeconomics

-We empirically characterize how China is internationalizing the Renminbi by staggering the entry of different types of foreign investors into its domestic bond market and propose a dynamic reputation model to explain this strategy.
-Our framework rationalize China’s strategy as trying to build credibility as an international currency issuer while reducing the cost of capital flight.
-We provide a sufficient statistic to measure countries’ reputation over time and show that it can be estimated using micro data on foreign investors’ portfolios.
-We use our framework to explore how countries compete to become a reserve currency provider.
+We empirically characterize how China is internationalizing its bond market by staggering the entry of different types of foreign investors into its domestic market and propose a dynamic reputation model to explain this strategy.
+Our framework rationalizes China’s strategy as trying to build credibility as a safe issuer while reducing the cost of capital flight.
+We use our framework to shed light on China's response to episodes of capital outflows.

 We document the rise of China in offshore capital markets.
 Chinese firms use global tax havens to access foreign capital both in equity and bond markets.
 In the last twenty years, China’s presence went from raising a negligible amount of capital in these markets to accounting for more than half of equity issuance and around a fifth of global corporate bonds outstanding in tax havens.
 Using rich micro data, we show that a range of Chinese firms, including both tech giants and SOEs, use these offshore centers.
 We conclude by discussing the macroeconomic and financial stability implications of these patterns.